SCBI-ForestGEO/Dendrobands/resources/field_forms/README.md

 1. Data is collected in mm to 2 decimals!!
 E.g. 74.89

 2. *Important!* For both intraannual and biannual surveys, write the surveyID next to codes/notes.
 This way it will be easier to tell for data entry.
-- e.g. a tree measured 4 times on a datasheet, and has codes F, F, F;RE (2019.04), F
+- e.g. a tree measured 4 times on a datasheet, and has codes F, F;RE (2019.04)

 3. If a tree looks dead but the survey is being done before leaves are evident or after leaves have begun falling, put "check status, looks unhealthy" in notes.
 Then, cross-reference with mortality or other census during data entry.